raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 0.md

 		1) After each major plot arc - player check in, potential time skip
 	2) Minor Plots along the way
 	3) Expect NPC trauma
-2) Conversaion about the time in between chronicles
+2) Conversation about the time in between chronicles
 3) Plot lines already gotten in order
 4) Thoughts from Players